 LGBTi Communities and Dementia

-The project will look at quality of life and what this means for older LGBT people, including people affected by dementia and carers, what is most important to them, what would impact on their quality of life, and how do they think services could support and promote their human rights and quality of life.
-This work will sit alongside the groundbreaking community consultation work currently being undertaken in England by the Alzheimer’s Society.
+The project will look at quality of life and what this means for older LGBT people (whether living with dementia or a carer), what is most important to them, and how they think services could support and promote their human rights, focussing on equal and meaningful access to support.

 Ultimately this project hopes to help embed a rights-based approach and to ensure that person-centred care is a reality for LGBT people living with dementia and/or unpaid carers.